 Electrical Adapters: In Zambia, they use 230 volts of electricity at 50 Hertz.

-Trivia: Due to its geographical location, the closest ocean from Zambia is within 600 miles away!
+Trivia: The closest ocean to Zambia is 600 miles away!

 Cuisine in Zambia